Cosmetics and beauty products on a pink background.

 Additionally, we ensure that the raw material documents are consistent and accurate.
 We verify that all documents for each raw material have the same product name and come from the same manufacturer.
 We also check that documents, such as allergen reports, are up to date and that certificates of analysis are properly signed.

-A particular requirement for the formula checks UK is that all raw material and finished product documents must be in English.
+A particular requirement for the UK cosmetics formula check is that all raw material and finished product documents must be in English.

 Conducting effective formula checks in the UK: Step-by-step process for ensuring compliance